 For damask garments, hang or create soft folds with acid-free tissue paper before storing.

-Damask is a woven fabric originally made from silk thread.
-Damask is woven with a single warp and weft yarn with the warp-faced pattern in a satin weave with floating threads and the weft-faced background in a sateen weave.
+Damask was originally made from silk thread woven with a single warp and weft yarn with the warp-faced pattern in a satin weave with floating threads and the weft-faced background in a sateen weave.
 The weaving technique produces a reversible fabric with an elaborate glossy pattern against a matte background.
 Originally, the term damask referred only to the silk patterned fabric.
-Today the term damask refers to the style of weaving even if the fabric is made from another fiber.
+Today, the term damask refers to the style of weaving even if the fabric is made from another fiber.

 The weaving of damask is one of the oldest weaving techniques known to man.
 The name, damask, comes from the Arabic language and is a derivation of the name of the city of Damascus where it was woven from single color silk threads in the early Middle Ages.

 As the technique of damask weaving moved throughout Europe, several colors and metallic threads were added.
 Weavers began to weave damask fabric in wool and linen, as well as, silk.
 The patterns may have a botanical theme, feature animals or landscape scenes, or simply be geometric in design.
 While Damascus remained a well-known center for the production of damask; Italy soon became famous as well for the manufacture of damask.

 Around 1900 with the invention of the Jacquard loom that used punch cards to automatically create the designs; damask became more accessible to consumers.
 Today's damask is woven on a jacquard-weave loom with computer controlled designs and can be made of linen, silk, cotton, wool or even synthetic fibers.
 Damask is still an expensive fabric to produce because the dense weave requires a large number of fibers per square inch.